-To ensure this snack is completely allergen free you will want to purchase dried fruit that claims peanut/nut free, choose gluten free oats, dairy free chocolate chips, and read your food labels carefully if you might be serving this snack to a child with a food allergy.
+To ensure this snack is completely allergen free you will want to purchase dried fruit that claims peanut/nut free, choose gluten free oats, dairy free chocolate chips, and double check your pumpkin seed butter label carefully (avoid if says, "may contain...").

 1 cup dried dates, soaked in warm water ~10 minutes (to soften); then drain